Shmuel Herzfeld: Works

 Herzfeld records and publishes the daily "5 Minute Daf Yomi" podcast, in which he provides a brief overview of the day's page of Talmud.
 He began recording podcasts in late 2015, and has received over 200,000 downloads since then.

 In September 2017, Herzfeld debuted the "AlefBlessed" cards, a Jewish high-holiday themed playing card series.
 As a result of their popularity, these were followed by "AlefBlessed 2" cards in 2018, displaying Jewish heroes throughout history.
 He has adopted the label "Matzoh Man" for wearing a matzoh suit while driving around in a car with a matzoh design.

 In late 2018, Herzfeld began writing a complete Torah by hand, an enormous task which is generally undertaken by professional scribes and not by congregational Rabbis.
 Herzfeld completed the Torah in June 2019, which culminated with a parade in NW Washington DC in September, 2019.
 Herzfeld's daughter, Lea, published a yearbook in July 2019, which documented the journey Herzfeld took with his congregants in writing the Torah.
 Herzfeld also recently debuted his graphic novel titled "The Making of a Torah Scroll."

 Personal life

-Herzfeld currently resides in Washington, DC, with his wife, Dr. Rhanni Herzfeld, and seven children.
+Herzfeld currently resides in Washington, DC, with his wife, Rhanni Herzfeld, and seven children.